alienator88/slacky-dark/readme.md

 1. Open powershell and run the following to allow unsigned scripts ```set-executionpolicy unrestricted```

 2. Download SlackInstall.ps1 and run it with powershell.
 This will automatically add all the code to the correct file.

+3. Open Slack and set your color pallete like above and you're all done.

 # Credits
 [Slack Night Mode](https://github.com/laCour/slack-night-mode) - Original CSS used in these themes.